ndlib/legacy-curate-planning/2013-Fall-DCE-Sprints/Goals.md

 - ORCID integration support
 - Video and Audio Streaming
 - Publish to Dissemination Channels like Digital Exhibits
-- Indexed by Primo for Discovery
+- Indexed by Primo for Discovery (a more generic description for this: able to express metadata in a variety of common schema: MODS-XML, etc.)
+- SWORD support